 Prophage Presence

 Table 1 shows the distribution of the 34 intact prophages across the 17 A. pittii strains that contained these high-confidence sequences.
-Intact prophages were distributed unevenly across the strains, with the strains ST220, HUMV-6483, and WCHAP005069 containing the most intact prophages (four each). .
+Intact prophages were distributed unevenly across the strains, with the strains ST220, HUMV-6483, and WCHAP005069 containing the most intact prophages (four each).
+The prevalence of these prophages in the different A.pitti strains is shown in Supplementary Figure 3.
 In terms of genetic element type, 2 out of 64 bacterial plasmids contained intact prophages, while 17 out of 25 bacterial chromosomes contained intact prophages.
 For these 19 sequences (2 plasmids and 17 chromosomes) that contained intact prophages, there averaged 1.00 prophages per plasmid and 1.88 prophages per chromosome.

 Prophage Distribution and Characteristics